Career Description for a Community Advocate

 Similar career options in this field include:

-Some positions require bachelor's degrees in social work, sociology or psychology, while others require a master's degree in social work, in addition to several years of supervised work experience.
+Some positions require bachelor's degrees in social work, sociology, or psychology, while others require a master's degree in social work, in addition to several years of supervised work experience.
 These professionals help clients cope with their everyday problems; clinical social workers also treat people with mental and emotional issues.
-Faster than average employment growth of 12% was predicted by the BLS for social workers from 2014-2024.
-In 2015, the BLS reported an annual median salary of $45,900 for this profession.
+Faster-than-average employment growth of 16% was predicted by the BLS for social workers from 2016-2026.
+In 2017, the BLS reported an annual median salary of $47,980 for this profession.

 These educators and workers normally have a bachelor's degree in health promotion or health education.
-In addition, some jobs may require that applicants be credentialed as a Certified Health Education Specialist (CHES).
+In addition, some jobs may require that applicants be credentialed as Certified Health Education Specialists (CHES).
 Their work involves teaching the public about healthy living and collecting data about current conditions of specific communities.
-The BLS projected faster than average job growth of 13% for health educators and community health workers from 2014-2024.
-In 2015, the BLS also noted annual median salaries of $51,960 for health educators.
+The BLS projected faster-than-average job growth of 14% for health educators from 2016-2026.
+In 2017, the BLS also noted an annual median salary of $53,940 for health educators.